 The lack of a hard currency causes volatility in more dramatic cycles.
 The main aspect of international investment is diversification, including currency diversification.

 During the Asian financial crisis, the Malaysian ringgit fell 41.3 percent and the Thai baht fell 76.4 percent against the Singapore dollar in just seven months from June 1997 to January 1998.
-If you were to buy Malaysian or Thai property, you would have lost an enormous amount of foreign exchange, in addition to the falling prices of your foreign property.
+If you were to buy Malaysian real estate or Thai property, you would have lost an enormous amount of foreign exchange, in addition to the falling prices of your foreign property.

-Political, economic and legal risk
+Political, economic and legal risks

 The choice of jurisdiction for investment is one of the important points when planning a future purchase.